 Finally, it’s about connectivity.
 If you prefer filling your living room with loud music, passive subwoofers are a good option as they offer extended connectivity options with the possibility of combining numerous subwoofers.

 However cheap passive subwoofer systems are, the additional component requirements needed to complete the connection will raise the overall cost.

 They are therefore generally regarded as expensive as other components such as the cost of additional cables add up to the expenditure.

 Additionally, setting up the system may be complicated with the additional components.
-Besides, higher quality cables will be required as they will be used to both power the speaker as well as supply the needed audio signals.
+Besides, higher quality cables will be required as they will be used to both powers the speaker as well as supply the needed audio signals.

 Also, the power needed to run the subwoofer together with the power ratings of the receiver should be considered.